binocarlos/guilder/README.md

 $ npm install guilder
 ```

+For the image resizing you need [ImageMagick](http://www.imagemagick.org/) on your system
 ## usage

 guilder is a toolkit for scaffolding and building projects using source template folders.